-Classic (usual, conventional) papillary carcinoma is the most common and "default" variant of papillary carcinoma.
-Tall cell variant of papillary carcinoma is a more aggressive variant that has a higher prevalence of BRAF mutations and is more frequently refractory to radioactive lodine therapy.
-6-8 Papillary microcarcinomas are defined by their size (≤1 cm) and are extremely indolent and often incidental.
-In this dataset, it is recommended but not required that they are subtyped according to their cytoarchitectural features (e.g., papillary microcarcinoma, classical)
+Classic (usual, conventional) papillary carcinoma is the most common and 'default' subtype of papillary carcinoma.
+Tall cell subtype of papillary carcinoma is a more aggressive subtype that has a higher prevalence of BRAF p.V600E mutations and is more frequently refractory to radioactive lodine therapy.
+9-11 Hobnail PTC is